ssi-quarkid/api-zkSync/source/README.md

 Some examples can be found on ***/packages/did-method-modena-api/configModena***

 ## Requirements
-- Access to a MongoDB database
+- Access to a ferretdb database
 - Access to an IPFS provider
 - A RPC provider for your Ledger
 - A Wallet on the Ledger, for deploying a new anchor or to making any operations founds are required